shipmonk-rnd/doctrine-entity-preloader/README.md

     - vendor/shipmonk/doctrine-entity-preloader/rules.neon
 ```

+If [phpstan/phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine) is installed, real Doctrine metadata will be used for more accurate type inference.

 ## Usage

 Below is a basic example demonstrating how to use `EntityPreloader` to preload related entities and avoid the n+1 problem: